2nd Sunday of Advent

 Children's Message

-The holy Gospel according to John, the 20th chapter.
+The holy Gospel according to Matthew, the 3rd chapter.

 Glory to you, O Lord.